MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

 There are two implementations of the `IApp` interface within the Xamarin.UITest framework, one for iOS and one for Android.

 ### Initialize IApp for iOS Applications
 When Xamarin.UITest runs a test on iOS, it will start up an instance of the iOS simulator, deploy the application, start it, and begin running the tests.
-The iOS application must already be built &ndash; Xamarin.UITest will not compile the application and create the App Bundle for you.
+The iOS application must already be built &ndash; Xamarin.UITest won't compile the application and create the App Bundle for you.

 The `AppBundle` method can be used to specify where on the file system the app bundle may be found.
 There are two ways to do so, with an absolute path, or a relative path.
 This snippet shows using an absolute path to the app bundle: